Marques1617/Spring-Security-JWT-Authentication-with-PostgreSQL/README.md

 # Spring-Security-JWT-Authentication-with-PostgreSQL
 This is a Spring Boot project that implements authentication and authorization using JWT (JSON Web Tokens).
-The application connects to a PostgreSQL database to store user data and exposes REST APIs that can be tested using Postman.
+The application connects to a PostgreSQL database running inside a Docker container to store user data and exposes REST APIs that can be tested using Postman.

 ## Features